 In that case, you’ll either want to adjust your browser’s security settings or install the Chrome extension.
 With the Chrome extension, you’ll be able to view your click data as you are browsing your site.
 It looks like this:

 As you can see, 14% of people browsing my blog posts page clicked on the post entitled, “How I Got 532 Subscribers in 43 Days Using Cheap Facebook Ads”.
 Since that represents the majority of my clicks on this page, I may want to create a lead magnet on Facebook ads, and I may also want to format the headline of my lead magnet to be similar to this blog post.

 4. Tailor Your Lead Magnets to Buyer Personas Using Advanced Segments

 Creating advanced segments is a very useful way to look at your user behavior, especially if you have more than one buyer persona.
-That way, you can tailor different lead magnets for each segment, or even create a multiple choice optin where your buyer personas can self-identify, like this:
+That way, you can tailor different lead magnets for each segment, or even create a multiple-choice optin where your buyer personas can self-identify, like this:

 To create an advanced segment, go to Admin » View » Segments and click on the + New Segment button.

 From there, you can create a segment based on a virtually limitless array of options… the choice is yours!
-Since I know that roughly 50% of my audience is male versus female, I’m going to create a couple segments based on Demographics.
+Since I know that roughly 50% of my audience is male versus female, I’m going to create a couple of segments based on Demographics.
 That way, I can see if there is a difference in the way my male audience interacts with my site versus my female audience, and tailor my lead magnets to each.